 Recent breakthroughs have dramatically expanded what's possible:

 Equally important, advances in edge computing have made it possible to deploy sophisticated CV models directly on cameras, IoT devices, and embedded systems — reducing latency, cutting cloud costs, and addressing data privacy concerns.
-Modern enterprises now choose between cloud-based processing for heavy workloads and edge deployment for real-time, on-device inference — or combine both in hybrid architectures.
+Modern enterprises now choose between cloud-based processing for heavy workloads and edge deployment for real-time, on-device inference — or combine both in highly resilient hybrid AI architectures.

-These advances, combined with scalable data pipelines and MLOps practices, have pushed CV into mainstream enterprise adoption.
+These advances, combined with scalable data pipelines and robust MLOps practices, have pushed CV into mainstream enterprise adoption.
 From detecting anomalies on production lines to understanding consumer behavior and powering real-time analytics, CV is redefining operational efficiency.

 At its core, Computer Vision enables machines to extract structured, actionable information from images and video — processing visual data faster, more consistently, and at far greater scale than manual review ever could.